Sisters of Providence of Saint Mary-of-the-Woods

-The Sisters of Providence of Saint Mary-of-the-Woods are an apostolic congregation of Catholic women founded by Saint Theodora Guerin (known colloquially as Saint Mother Theodore) at Saint Mary-of-the-Woods, Indiana, in 1840.
-Mother Theodore and her five companion sisters departed from the Sisters of Providence of Ruillé-sur-Loir, France, at the invitation of the Bishop of Vincennes to found the Sisters of Providence in the United States.
-In 1843, the Indiana congregation became independent of the religious institute in Ruillé, and the Rules of the Congregation were approved by the Holy See in 1887.
+The Sisters of Providence of Saint Mary-of-the-Woods are a religious congregation of Catholic women founded by Théodore Guérin in Saint Mary-of-the-Woods, Indiana, in 1840.
+Guérin and her five companion sisters departed from the Sisters of Providence of Ruillé-sur-Loir, France, at the invitation of the Bishop of Vincennes to found the Sisters of Providence in the United States.
+In 1843, the Indiana congregation became independent of the religious institute in Ruillé, and the rules of the congregation were approved by the Holy See in 1887.

 More than 5,200 women have entered the Sisters of Providence since 1840.
 As of 2014, there were nearly 350 sisters in the institute, roughly 300 of whom live and minister from the motherhouse grounds in Saint Mary-of-the-Woods, Indiana.
 Other sisters minister in 17 U.S. states, the District of Columbia, and Asia.
 Currently, foreign missions are in Asia.
 Former foreign missions were in Peru and Antigua.

 Sisters of Providence are designated by the initials "SP" following their name in print.
 The congregation is a member of the Women of Providence in Collaboration.

-Mother Theodore was canonized on October 15, 2006.
-The miraculous healing in 1908 of Mary Theodosia Mug, who was also her biographer, was finally accepted by the Holy See for her cause for canonization in 2006.
-Her remains are located in her official shrine near the Church of the Immaculate Conception at Saint Mary-of-the-Woods, Indiana, as well as a portion buried in the Sisters of Providence Convent Cemetery.
+Guérin was canonized on October 15, 2006.
+The miraculous healing in 1908 of Mary Theodosia Mug, who was also her biographer, was accepted by the Holy See for her sainthood in 2006.
+Her remains are located in her official shrine near the Church of the Immaculate Conception at Saint Mary-of-the-Woods, Indiana, as well as a portion buried in the nearby Sisters of Providence Convent Cemetery.

 History

-In 1840 at the invitation of Bishop Simon Bruté of the Diocese of Vincennes, Indiana, the Sisters of Providence of Ruillé-sur-Loir, France, sent Sister St. Theodore Guerin to open a school and minister to people in the Diocese of Vincennes.
+In 1840 at the invitation of Bishop Simon Bruté of the Diocese of Vincennes, the Sisters of Providence of Ruillé-sur-Loir, France, sent Sister St. Theodore Guerin to open a school and minister to people in the Diocese of Vincennes.
 She was accompanied by five other sisters: Sister St. Vincent Ferrer (Victoire) Gagé, Sister Basilide (Josephine) Sénéschal, Sister Olympiade (Therese) Boyer, Sister Mary Xavier (Francis Louise) Lerée, and Sister Mary Liguori (Louise Frances) Tiercin.